scikit-tda/ripser.py/README.md

 To aid your use of the package, we've put together a large set of notebooks that demonstrate many of the features available.
 Complete documentation about the package can be found at [ripser.scikit-tda.org](https://ripser.scikit-tda.org).

+## Related Projects

 If you're looking for the original C++ library, you can find it at [Ripser/ripser](https://github.com/ripser/ripser).

+If you're looking for a GPU-accelerated version of Ripser, you can find it at [Ripser++](https://github.com/simonzhang00/ripser-plusplus)

 ## Setup